PaloAltoNetworks/terraform-aws-vmseries-modules/examples/tgw_inbound_with_alb_nlb/README.md

 An example usage of Palo Alto's Next Generation Firewall Terraform modules used to spin up an environment in AWS Cloud to protect inbound traffic.

-This environment is based on the [Palo Alto's AWS Reference Architecture Guide](https://www.paloaltonetworks.com/apps/pan/public/downloadResource?pagePath=/content/pan/en_US/resources/guides/intelligent-architectures-aws-reference-architecture).
-It is build around two VM-Series NGWFs.
+This environment is based on the [Palo Alto's AWS Reference Architecture Guide](https://www.paloaltonetworks.com/resources/guides/intelligent-architectures-aws-reference-architecture).
+It is built around two VM-Series NGFWs.
 The setup consists of 2 Virtual Private Clouds:

-* Security - used by the Firewalls and related components.
+* Security - hosting the Firewalls and related components:
+  * Application and Network Load Balancers in front of
+  * 2 independent Next Generation Firewalls.
-* Application - hosting an example application (an HTTP server in this case).
+* Application - hosting an example application:
+  * two NGINX servers, SSH enabled, load balanced by
+  * internal Network Load Balancer

 Both VPCs are connected using a Transit Gateway.

-The example is build from the following components (from inbound traffic perspective):

-* AWS Application and Network Load Balancers - to balance traffic between two Firewalls:
-  * Application LB - acts as a reverse proxy.
-To simplify the example it is setup to only balance HTTP traffic for all requests coming to a domain www.example-page.com.
-  * Network LB - acts as a Layer 4 Load Balancer.
-It is set up to forward traffic for the SSH port.
-* Palo Alto VM-Series Next Generation Firewalls - set up as 2 independent Firewalls in different Availability Zones.
-* AWS Transit Gateway.
-* internal Network Load Balancer - a Layer 4 Load Balancer used to forward traffic to the application instances.
-* HTTP servers - 2 VMs hosting an HTTP and SSH servers (based on Bitnami's NGINX image).

 ## Usage